 This finding was affirmed by the IRS in a 1986 private letter ruling.11F[xii] The IRS determined that land that was to be gifted with donor-imposed restrictions regarding mining and building heights (and that provided the donor with a right of first refusal if the land were to be sold by the charity to other than a charitable organization) had to be valued in light of the restrictions for charitable deduction purposes.

-• The donor could make a straightforward unrestricted gift, recognizing that the organization relies on its solid reputation and that conservation is central to the organization’s mission and existence.
-Any charitable gift must be used to further the charity’s stated purposes.
-With conservation as a central purpose, the organization is unlikely to treat the gifted property poorly.
-If, however, conservation is only one of multiple core purposes of an organization or a secondary purpose, the donor should be aware that an unrestricted gift is far more likely to eventually be applied to one of the organization’s other purposes.
+If conservation is in fact the sole or central purpose of the organization, the organization is unlikely to treat the gifted property poorly.
+If, however, con-servation is only one of multiple purposes of an organization or a secondary purpose, the donor will want to consider that an unrestricted gift is far more likely to eventually be applied to one of the organization’s other purposes.

 The types of restrictions discussed above affect the charitable organization’s (or government’s) use of a gift after it’s been made to the entity.
 Separate tax deduction issues may arise where the donor or donee impose conditions on when a gift will be made effective.
 For example: